 Today's big cities are gritty, loud and fast moving: streets dominate the cityscape, the grey of concrete is the dominant colour, and the noise of vehicles makes the pulse beat faster.
 Instead of lively architecture, new buildings are being built that look much alike.
 Instead of acceptance of an increasing variety of ways of life and circumstances, resentment towards anything "foreign" has become more evident.
 But does this have to be the case in the future?

-The visions for the city of the future will be developed in individual and group formats with around 400 citizens and experts from various disciplines, including architecture, psychology, philosophy, sociology, music and literature.
-Various sensory and future-oriented methods will be used in vision talks and factories.
-Sensory stimuli and questions about emotions will help people to break out of conventional patterns of thought and to create a picture of the future that corresponds to their very own ideas and needs.
+The visions for the city of the future were developed in individual and group formats with around 400 citizens and experts from various disciplines, including architecture, psychology, philosophy, sociology, music and literature.
+Various sensory and future-oriented methods were used in vision talks and factories.
+Sensory stimuli and questions about emotions helped people to break out of conventional patterns of thought and to create a picture of the future that corresponds to their very own ideas and needs.